fangzy96/TabCutMix/README.md

+# (ICLR 2025 Submission) Unveiling Memorization in Diffusion Models for Tabular Data

 ## Acknowledgements

 This project was built upon code from [TabSyn](https://github.com/amazon-science/tabsyn).
 We are deeply grateful for their open-source contributions, which have significantly helped shape the development of this project.